What Does a Chimney Swift Look Like?

 This species spends much of its life on the wing, stopping only to sleep and nest.
 Widespread and common across the eastern half of the United States and southern Canada, the chimney swift is found wherever there are suitable nest sites.
 Fall migratory flocks of swifts are a magnificent spectacle as they form a swirling, chattering cloud descending to roost in a large chimney at dusk.
 In winter, this tiny bird migrates to South America, returning again in March to the southern United States.

 An all-insect diet is captured and consumed on the wing.
-Swifts often are seen flying high in the sky when foraging.
+Swifts often fly high in the sky when foraging.

 A pair of swifts chooses a nest site—usually a chimney.
 The nest is a half-saucer shape made of sticks held together and made to adhere to the wall of cavity by the birds’ saliva.
 Swifts break small twigs off trees, grabbing them with their feet as they fly past a tree.
-Two to five eggs are laid, and both parents share incubation (15 days) and brooding duties until the young swifts fledge at about 19 days after hatching.
+The female lays two to five eggs, and both parents share incubation (15 days) and brooding duties until the young swifts fledge at about 19 days after hatching.